JohnDorsey/PyCellEliminationRun/readme.md

     -internal features:

       -make the cer block seq codec reuse a cercs.

-      -add Shannon-Fano coding as a faster alternative to huffman coding.

       -add bound corner touch header features to make the CER codec easily able to compress its own output.